-You’ve always needed to put down a larger deposit for Buy to Lets and most lenders at the moment are looking for 25%.
+You’ve always needed to put down a larger deposit for buy to let mortgages in Beverley and most lenders at the moment are looking for 25%.

 This could be possible but the vast majority of lenders won’t let you do this, essentially this would still be 100% lending.

 Yes, this happens all the time.
 Generally, it’s “Bank of Mum and Dad” gifting or other family members but even family friends can gift you money as long as they can evidence the funds, prove who they are and confirm they are not expecting repayment of the gift.